Canon G1 X Mark II vs Sony RX100 III

 Review summary: Canon G1 X Mark II vs Sony RX100 III

-So what conclusions can be drawn?
-Is the Canon G1 X Mark II better than the Sony RX100 III or vice versa?
+So what is the bottom line?
+Which of the two cameras – the Canon G1 X Mark II or the Sony RX100 III – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.